adamburgert/BlackScholesNN/README.md

-This repository is my project option pricing using ANNs
+This repo was created for my project for the Tutored Research Project.

+Option pricing using Artificial Neural Networks.

+Primarily utilizing the Black-Scholes
+Model.